-If the service receives multiple triggers for the same table / partition / column, the triggers will be consolidated into one ANALYZE command.
-For example, if a DML statement adds many partitions, multiple requests are received by the QDS control plane within very short time span.
+If the service receives multiple triggers for the same table/partition/column, the triggers will be consolidated into one ANALYZE command.
+For example, if a DML statement adds many partitions, multiple requests are received by the QDS control plane within a very short time span.
 These requests will be batched up and a single command will compute statistics for all the new partitions.

 Status and Future work

 Automatic Statistics Collection is now available on the QDS platform for Beta usage.
 Please contact Qubole Support at [email protected] to try this out.
 We have seen a significant performance boost for analytic queries in Apache Hive and SparkSQL using table statistics and we are working with the Presto community to incorporate statistics in Presto query planning as well.